ibm-cloud-architecture/refarch-kc-container-ms/docs/springboot/README.md

 ## Security

 To communicate with IBM Cloud PostgresSQl service the client needs to use SSL and the certificates...
 First to avoid sharing userid and password in github, we use environment variables for postgressql url, user and password.
-There is a `setenv.sh` in the `scripts` folder to use with your own settings.
+There is a `setenv.tmpl.sh` in the `scripts` folder to use with your own settings.
+Rename it `setenv.sh`.
+This file is ignored by git.
 Also to run unit test in eclipse you need to set those environment variables in the run configuration as illustrated in the figure below:

 ![](./eclipse-envvar.png)

-Those variables are using the Spring boot `application.configuration` file.
+Those variables are used the Spring boot `application.configuration` file, for example for the postgresql URL:

 ```
 spring.datasource.url=${POSTGRESQL_URL}
 ```

+When the Spring repository class establishes a TLS or SSL communication to the Postgresql service in IBM Cloud (or ICP), both client and server negotiate a stateful connection by using a handshaking procedure.
+During this procedure, the server usually sends back its identification in the form of a digital certificate.

+Java programs store certificates in a repository called Java KeyStore (JKS).

-To create the SSL connection you will need to make the server certificate available to Java, the first step is to convert it to a form Java understands.
+To create the SSL connection you will need to make the server public certificate available to your Java client JVM.
+The certificate is persisted in a Trustore.
+So get the server public certificate: `postgresql.crt`, then convert it to a form Java understands.
 To download a text version of the base64 certificate as defined in the connection credentials of the IBM Cloud postgressql service use the following command:

 ```shell